 English students in the Literature, Cultural Studies, or Drama & Theatre stream wishing to enter the Honours Program usually apply at the end of two terms in an English Major or Minor program, preferably after completing at least 18 credits of English.
 So if you are about to complete two terms or 18 credits of your English program, now is the time to contact an Honours Advisor for more information about the program and its entrance requirements.
 An Honours Advisor will be able to help you to find a supervisor--that is, a faculty member who will help you plan your Honours program and guide you in your research--and will also update your Honours audit sheet once you have been accepted into the progam.
 You should also look out for information sessions about the honours program, usually held in November and January, and consult the honours FAQ.

 Admission to Honours is by application.
-You can download the Honours Application Form [.pdf] here, or pick up a hard copy at the Undergraduate Student Affairs Office, Arts 155 We encourage you to apply to Honours if your CGPA is 3.5 or higher.
+You can download a copy of the form here: Honours_Application.pdf or pick up a hard copy at the Undergraduate Student Affairs Office, Arts 155 We encourage you to apply to Honours if your CGPA is 3.5 or higher.
 Students with an EGPA of 3.5 (that is, a grade point average in English Program courses alone), but a lower CGPA, may also apply and make a case for their acceptance.